 Mr. Cachán has taken an active role in various pro bono activities centered around his interests in trial work and Latin America.
 He has served as a faculty member of the National Institute of Trial Advocacy’s “Mexico Project,” traveling to Mexico to help the country's judges, public defenders and prosecutors master basic trial skills.
 In addition, Mr. Cachán traveled to Honduras to participate in a consultative session with the Honduran Supreme Court, organized by the U.S. Agency for International Development, regarding a case that raised issues of first impression under Honduran law.

 Mr. Cachán serves on the board of the Mexican-American Bar Foundation, a charitable organization that has provided more than $1 million in scholarships to young Latinos enrolled in ABA-accredited law schools in Southern California.

 Mr. Cachán is a member of the Pacific Council on International Policy.

-Mr. Cachán is a graduate of Harvard College.
+Before starting at Munger, Tolles & Olson, Mr. Cachán served for one year as law clerk to the Honorable Arthur L. Alarcón of the U.S. Court of Appeals for the Ninth Circuit.
+Mr. Cachán is a graduate of Harvard College and Harvard Law School.
 Between college and law school, he studied in Spain as a Fulbright Fellow.
-Before starting at Munger, Tolles & Olson, Mr. Cachán served for one year as law clerk to the Honorable Arthur L. Alarcón of the U.S. Court of Appeals for the 9th Circuit.